FPC's Karina Marcelus won the triple jump and was runner-up in the 100 hurdles at the Class 4A state track and field championships. Courtesy photo

 For FPC, Marcelus was the star of the day, or at least the star of the hour.

 “She had an amazing 60 minutes,” Halliday said.
 “She got pushed back, so we really wanted to get all of her triple jump done before she got to the hurdles.
 And we got it with about 12 minutes to spare.
 She did a great job by going out and putting her best jump on the first jump and put all the pressure on the rest of the girls.
-And it was over after the first jump.”
+It was over after that first jump.”

 Her 12.41-meter leap broke the school mark of 12.29 meters that she set a week earlier at regional.
-Marcelus then hopped over to the track and ran her fastest 100 hurdles in 13.69 seconds, finishing second behind Nia Armstrong of Tampa Sickles, who finished in 13.41.
-Marcelus broke her school record of 14.11 seconds.
+Marcelus then hopped over to the track and ran her fastest 100 hurdles in 13.69 seconds, finishing second behind Nia Armstrong of Tampa Sickles, who crossed the finish in 13.41 seconds.
+Marcelus broke her own school record of 14.11 seconds.

 Several other FPC athletes had a record-breaking day but could not place in a highly competitive Class 4A meet.
-The girls 4x800 relay broke the school record by three seconds with a time of 9:32.05 but finished ninth, less than a second from gaining an eighth-place medal and All-State recognition.
+The girls 4x800 relay broke the school record by three seconds with a time of 9:32.05 but finished ninth, less than a second from gaining an eighth-place medal.

 “They ran 10 seconds faster than they did last year when they placed seventh,” Halliday said.